Skip to content

 Cart

-SABATO STÖLLEN SHOWSTOPPER
+STÖLLEN SHOWSTOPPER

 When thinking about some inspiration for you all, I remembered a very tasty and full of ritual pre-Christmas week spent in Munich with our German family a couple of years ago.
 The table was heavy with candles and homemade chocolate dipped gingerbread, strudel and sugared almonds, but the queen of the spread was Germany’s answer to Christmas cake - Stöllen.

 So if you’re dreaming of a white Christmas, this crusty, fruity, almondy, zesty, boozy yeasted German bread might just scratch that itch!
 Whilst international travel may be off the menu this Christmas, we can certainly take our taste buds on a journey and taste the European love.
-Thanks to Sabato’s incredible range of international ingredients.

-The Sabato Shopping List
+The Core Ingredients Shopping List

 German Lübecka Marzipan